Prepare for Baby: What to DO Before B-day

 Always listen to your body, and if you experience any pain, dizziness, or discomfort, stop the exercise and consult your healthcare provider.
 Additionally, if you have any pre-existing conditions or complications, your healthcare provider may provide specific recommendations tailored to your situation.
 Regular check-ins with your healthcare provider are essential to ensure a safe and healthy pregnancy.

 - Set up the crib/bassinet

 - Wash baby clothes – at least the ones you’re going to need in the first week.
-I recommend waiting on the other sizes and going mainly for newborn size.
-If you don’t know the sex of your baby (like we don’t) either wash both boy and girl clothes, or just the gender neutral ones.
+I recommend waiting on the other sizes and going mainly for the newborn size.
+If you don’t know the sex of your baby (like we don’t), either wash both boy and girl clothes, or just the gender-neutral ones.
 Keep tags on all new clothes (if possible) until after your baby is here.

 - Stock your freezer and fridge – not just with groceries but meals!
-Don’t forget to stock pantry with easy to make boxed meals and breakfast cereals.
-Its all about simplifying!
+Don’t forget to stock the pantry with easy-to-make boxed meals and breakfast cereals.
+It’s all about simplifying!